 Please note that you must submit all pages of your passport, when you apply for a study and work permit.

-The application process regarding your study and work permit lasts two months if you are applying for a Master’s programme.
+The application process regarding your study and work permit lasts three months if you are applying for a Bachelors’s programme and two months if you are applying for a Master’s programme..

 Please note that other procedures may apply to Exchange students.